wetransform/hc-documentation/docs/create-manage-datasets/feature-explorer/2015-01-02-dataset-feature-explorer.md

   *	In the demo WMS service, click on a feature in the map display
   *	Click on the «show Details» button in the HTML view of GetFeatureInfo client

-The Feature Explorer opens in a new tab which displays the attributes associated with the selected feature.
+The Feature Explorer opens in a side bar which displays the attributes associated with the selected feature.
 Click on any link to further explore the attributes and related features.
 Click the «+» button to the right of the attribute to expand the additional levels of attribute nesting.